-To stay up to date, you can sign up to CREATION.co’s monthly eJournal.
+To stay up to date, you can sign up to CREATION.co’s monthly eJournal

-- Using CREATION Pinpoint® the English-language Twitter conversations of HCPs globally discussing new pharmaceutical product launches and drug approvals between 1 April and 30 April 2022 were analysed in order to discover which new product launches HCPs are discussing as well as #WhatHCPsThink.
+- Using CREATION Pinpoint® the English-language Twitter conversations of HCPs globally discussing new pharmaceutical product launches and drug approvals between 1 July and 31 July 2022 were analysed in order to discover which new product launches HCPs are discussing as well as #WhatHCPsThink.

 - Mentions of drug approvals by the FDA, EMA, NICE, and CHMP were included in the data, as well as mentions of ‘drug approval’ by HCPs in their Twitter conversations.

-- Between 1 April and 30 April 2022, there were 2,647 HCP mentions of new pharmaceutical product launches and drug approvals from 1,941 unique HCP authors from around the world.
+- Between 1 July and 31 July 2022, there were 2,413 HCP mentions of new pharmaceutical product launches and drug approvals from 1,836 unique HCP authors from around the world.